remult/remult/docs/tutorials/react/README.md

 ## Option 1: Clone the Starter Project

-1. Clone the *remult-react-todo* repository from GitHub and install its dependencies.
+1. Clone the *react-vite-express-starter* repository from GitHub and install its dependencies.

 ```sh
 git clone https://github.com/remult/react-vite-express-starter.git remult-react-todo